joshcanhelp/budget-cli/docs/devlog.md

 Once they're downloaded, it's time to run an import.
 It looks like all the defaults are working well for the import year but it could probably have a config option to point to a default directory. ✅

 One big problem with importing is that if you make a mistake you need to cancel the process and start over.

-**Year review**

-- Taxes
-- Reconciliation
+I looked into this before and it didn't look like there was anything in [prompt.js](https://www.npmjs.com/package/prompt) to help with this.
+I think the most simple way around this is to provide a summary of everything before saving it and requiring the user to accept it.
+This is one more step but would dovetail with the auto-categorization.